 A degenerative disease of the peripheral nervous system characterized by a marked fall in blood pressure upon standing (orthostatic hypotension).
 The orthostatic hypotension leads to symptoms associated with cerebral hypoperfusion, such as dizziness, fainting, visual disturbances and neck pain (Mathias, Mallipeddi & Bleasdale-Barr, 1999).
 Other symptoms such as chest pain, fatigue and sexual dysfunction may also occur.
 Symptoms are worse when standing and are sometimes relieved by sitting or lying flat.

-Our web site provides a full page of links of pure autonomic failure resources on the Internet.
+Our web site provides links in our Link Directory to pure autonomic failure resources on the Internet.

 Mathias, C. J., Mallipeddi, R. and Bleasdale-Barr, K. (1999).
 Symptoms associated with orthostatic hypotension in pure autonomic failure and multiple system atrophy.
 Journal of Neurology, 246, (10), 893-898.

 You can post now and register later.
 If you have an account, sign in now to post with your account.